HTML has links - PDF has Authentication

 (b) The operator must begin hoisting the load to determine, using a load weighing device, load moment indicator, rated capacity indicator, or rated capacity limiter.
 If the load exceeds 75% of the maximum rated capacity at the longest radius that will be used during the lift operation, the operator must not proceed with the lift until it is verified that the weight of the load is in accordance with (a) of this subsection.

-(63) Tag lines or restraint lines must be used when rotation or swinging of the load is hazardous or if the load needs guidance.
+(62) Tag lines or restraint lines must be used when rotation or swinging of the load is hazardous, or if the load needs guidance.
+Tag lines must be controlled to prevent snagging or catching on anything.
 Tag lines are not required when all of the following criteria are met:

 • The movement of the crane or boom cannot be expected to cause the load to swing or rotate in an uncontrolled manner that may create a hazard;